Estimated reading time: 4 minutes

 See your doctor at once and follow his/her recommendations.
 Start with the prescribed medications as soon as you can, because the first 5-6 days after the onset are crucial for future recovery.

 Do not go to work for at least several days.
-Your body needs its’ all resources to fight the cause of paralysis and to set up the regeneration process.
+Sleep a lot, do not do heavy physical activities.
+Your body needs all resources to fight the cause of paralysis and to set up the regeneration process.
 Do not expect immediate improvements.
-No matter how many pills you take or which physiotherapy you do, there is no way to “switch back” or jump-start your facial nerve at once.
+No matter how many pills you take or which physiotherapy you do, there is no way to “switch back” or “jump-start” your facial nerve at once.
 The recovery comes gradually and takes at least 3-4 weeks.

 Do not be afraid of the future.
 If the full spontaneous recovery did not occur within 3-5 weeks, there is a chance that within 2-4 months you develop some of the long-standing Bell’s palsy complications: synkinesis, facial asymmetry during speech and emotions, tightness of facial muscles, facial pain and fatigue.
-They all can be reversed by Neuro-Proprioceptive Rehabilitation method, without any application of plastic surgery or Botox injections.
+They all can be reversed by the Neuro-Proprioceptive Rehabilitation method, without any application of plastic surgery or Botox injections.

 – Alex Pashov